 Suddenly, Martin stops being that person she can blindly trust and becomes someone who stalks her, someone who doesn’t listen to what she is yelling at him: that she wants to get out of there.
 She knows it.
-That’s why she hides from him that Jeanette sneaked into his house.
+That’s why she doesn’t tell him that Jeanette sneaked into his house.

-For that same reason she also goes to see her family secretly, she is about to enter but she sees them laugh, she sees them carry on without her … and she returns to Martin.
-The irony is that it was only a moment of nostalgia within the desolation but Kate returns to him.
-Actually, that scene doesn’t change anything about what she wants but she needs a moment to process it.
+For that same reason she also goes to see her family secretly.
+She is about to enter the house, but she sees them laugh, she sees them carry on without her … and she returns to Martin.
+The irony is that it was only a moment of nostalgia within the desolation, but Kate returns to him.
+Actually, that scene doesn’t change anything about what she wants, but she needs a moment to process it.

-It’s at that moment that Kate realizes Martin’s true intentions.
-Keep her locked up for at least a few more months.
+It’s at that moment that Kate realizes Martin’s true intentions: to keep her locked up for at least a few more months.
 She is not free to go out, to see anyone, to be with anyone but him.
 But she does.
 She is not going to let him consume her.
 She is going to fight tooth and nail for her freedom, for her life … and he locks her in that basement.